AlibabaCloudDocs/ots/intl.en-US/Data channels/Data export/Synchronize data from tablestore to OSS/Synchronize incremental data (script mode).md

 If a Tablestore data source is added, skip this step.

-For more information about how to add Tablestore data sources, see [Step 1: Add a Tablestore data source](/intl.en-US/Data channels/Data export/Synchronize data from tablestore to OSS/Full export (script mode).md).
+For more information about how to add Tablestore data sources, see [Step 1: Add a Tablestore data source](/intl.en-US/Data channels/Data export/Synchronize data from tablestore to OSS/Export full data (script mode).md).

 ## Step 2: Add an OSS data source

 If an OSS data source is added, skip this step.

-Add an OSS data source.
-For more information about how to add an OSS data source, see [Step 2: Add an OSS data source](/intl.en-US/Data channels/Data export/Synchronize data from tablestore to OSS/Full export (script mode).md).
+For more information about how to add an OSS data source, see [Step 2: Add an OSS data source](/intl.en-US/Data channels/Data export/Synchronize data from tablestore to OSS/Export full data (script mode).md).

 ## Step 3: Configure a scheduled synchronization task